-This Indian casino southwest of Seattle is one of the largest.
-In fact, by machine count, it is the largest casino near Seattle, with 3,100 slot machines and video poker machines.
-The spacious 340,000 square foot building is also home to 70 table games, a 32 table poker room, keno and even off-track betting.
+The Muckleshoot is currently (by machine count), the largest casino near Seattle, with 3,100 slot machines and video poker machines.
+The spacious 340,000 square foot building is also home to 70 table games, including craps and roulette, a poker room, keno and even off-track betting.
 A Caesars sportsbook is on the way.

-The Muckleshoot does not have a hotel, however it does have bars, entertainment venues, and seven restaurants, not including a candy shop, Starbucks and hot dog cart.
+The Muckleshoot also has several bars, entertainment venues, and seven restaurants, not including a candy shop, Starbucks and hot dog cart.